 - 1.12.
 Decisions related to: - (a) Adoption and amendment of the Constitution; - (b) Establishment and membership of Committees and Sub-Committees; - (c) Establishment and membership of Joint Committees and Commissions; - (d) Approve the nomination of lead member responsibilities and membership and chairs of executive committees and sub-committees upon recommendation from the Mayor; - (e) Approval of Mayoral Allowance and any other allowance schemes; - (f) Appointment of an Independent Person of the Audit and Governance Committee; - (g) Appointment of Statutory Officers; - (h) Delegation of functions to third parties; - (i) Establishment of Trading Companies; - (j) Any other matters reserved to the Board. - 1.13.
-The Combined Authority shall exercise the general power of competence in relation to any of its functions after having due regard to the advice of the Monitoring Officer and Chief Finance Officer. - 1.14 The Combined Authority Board shall have the power to reserve decisions to itself which would otherwise be taken by the Executive Committees. - 2.
-Membership of the Board - 2.1.
-The Combined Authority Board consists of the Members as set out below: - (a) The Mayor, or deputy Mayor acting in his/her absence - (b) An elected Member appointed by each of the Constituent Councils or Substitute Members acting in their place; - (c) A Representative of the Business Board or Substitute Members acting in their place; - (d) Co-opted Members (non-voting) invited to attend who shall be present to contribute on issues related to the organisation they represent. - 2.2.
-If a Member fails throughout a period of six consecutive months from the date of their last attendance to attend any meeting of the authority, then, subject to certain exceptions, they cease to be a Member of the Board.
+The Combined Authority shall exercise the general power of competence in relation to any of its functions after having due regard to the advice of the Monitoring Officer and Chief Finance Officer. - 1.14 The Combined Authority Board shall have the power to reserve decisions to itself which would otherwise be taken by the Executive Committees.

+2. Membership of the Board

+- 2.1.
+The Combined Authority Board consists of the Members as set out below: - (a) The Mayor, or deputy Mayor acting in his/her absence - An elected Member appointed by each of the Constituent Councils or Substitute Members acting in their place; - (c) A Representative of the Business Board or Substitute Members acting in their place; - (d) Co-opted Members (non-voting) invited to attend who shall be present to contribute on issues related to the organisation they represent. - 2.2.
+If a Member fails throughout a period of six consecutive months from the date of their last attendance to attend any meeting of the authority, unless the failure was due to some reason approved by the authority before the expiry of that period, they cease to be a Member of the Board.